Freika/dawarich/README.md

 ### Location Tracking

-You can track your location using the Owntracks app.
+You can track your location using the Owntracks or Overland app.

 ### Location history